H.R. 6 – Support for Patients and Communities Act

-Effective for taxable years beginning in 2019, the final language amends the ACA by expanding religious exemptions from the individual mandate to include individuals whose acceptance of medical health services does not align with their religious beliefs.
+Beginning in 2019, the section amends the Affordable Care Act by expanding religious exemptions from the individual mandate to include people whose acceptance of medical health services does not align with their religious beliefs.
 The ACA religious conscious exemption only applies to certain religions.
-The expansion would apply to members of religious groups, who annually report they have not accessed medical health services during the previous tax year and have instead only relied on alternative, religious methods of healing.
+The expansion would apply to members of religious groups who annually report they have not accessed medical health services during the previous tax year and have instead only relied on alternative, religious methods of healing.

-This bipartisan provision was passed by the House with unanimous consent.
+This bipartisan provision was passed by the House by unanimous consent.
 The CBO estimates the provision would reduce mandatory spending by $26 million over the budget window.

 Section 5042 — Medicaid Providers Are Required to Note Experiences in Record Systems to Help In-Need Patients

 For the purpose of prevention, the final language includes a provision to require Medicaid providers to refer to prescription drug monitoring programs before prescribing in-need patients with Schedule II controlled substances.
 In addition, the bill would require Medicaid programs to report to CMS on PDMP data and information.

 Section 5052 — State Option to Provide Medicaid Coverage for Certain Individuals with Substance Use Disorders Who Are Patients in Certain Institutions for Mental Diseases

 The bill gives states the option to provide Medicaid beneficiaries ages 21 to 65 “substance use disorder” care in institutions for mental diseases.
 The federal government will reimburse states for up to 30 days of care during a one year period.
 The House-passed version would have only applied to reimbursement to states for services provided to people with opioid or cocaine use disorders in IMDs.